 Have you or someone you know been arrested for manslaughter in the West Central Florida area?
 It is imperative that you remain silent with law enforcement, and contact an experienced criminal defense attorney.

 The Law Office of Ashley Aulls, P.A. is a qualified and knowledgeable criminal defense attorney.
-Ashley Aull’s has 20 years of experience and a passion for criminal defense.
+Ashley Aulls has practiced law since 1996.
+He has a passion for criminal defense.
 The Law Office of Ashley Aulls, P.A. has represented clients all over Hernando County and its adjoining counties including Bushnell in Sumter County, Inverness in Citrus County, and Brooksville in Hernando County, Florida.

 Ashley Aulls is familiar in handling DUI cases with local law enforcement agencies such as Hernando County Sheriff’s Office, the Citrus County Sheriff’s Office; the Sumter County Sheriff’s Office, and the Bushnell Police Department.